uliska/lilyponds-scheme/scheme/docs/procedures/lambda.md

 ### Multiple Paramters and Expressions

 Our first procedure accepted a single argument, and its body also consisted of a single expression.
-But of course multiple arguments and epxressions can be
+But of course multiple arguments and expressions can be
 handled:

 ```